serre-lab/rnn_rts/README.md

 <img src="illustrations/zebra.gif">

 ## Spatial uncertainty maps
-Specifically for the incremental task, we introduced spatial uncertainty maps to probe a cRNN's visual strategies.
+Specifically for the incremental grouping task, we introduced spatial uncertainty maps to probe a cRNN's visual strategies.
 For a given outline stimulus, one dot (indicated in white) is kept fixed while the position of the other is varied.
 Each position in the map has a value corresponding to the ξ for the respective dot configuration (fixed dot + other dot).
 You can find a demo of how to produce such maps in:

 <a href="spatial_uncertainty_maps.ipynb">spatial_uncertainty_maps.ipynb</a>.